A strategy to support the health of hoiho/yellow-eyed penguin

 Image: Freya Hjorvarsdottir | DOC

 In 2018, a partnership was formed between Te Rūnanga o Ngāi Tahu, DOC/Te Papa Atawhai, Yellow-eyed Penguin Trust/Te Tautiaki Hoiho and Fisheries New Zealand/Tini a Tangaroa.
-These organisations each have a key stake in leading conservation.
+These agencies each have a key role in hoiho conservation throughout the range of the species.

 Relationship between Te Kaweka Takohaka mō te Hoiho and supporting documents | See larger (PNG, 37K)